mrshabel/gumlog/README.md

 #### Authorization

 Access Control List (ACL) authorization is used to ensure that only authorized clients (public and peer servers) have required access to perform a specific action.
 The ACL policies are defined in CSV file with entries: `subject`, `object`, `action`.
 An enforcer is implemented and chained on the gRPC interceptor(middleware) to ensure that the subject (owner of TLS certificate)'s common name (CN) is extracted and added to the current request context for subsequent checks.
 A public client certificate with CN, "nobody", is created for external clients without any access level attached while peer servers will have their own TLS certs with the required access levels.

+## Telemetry

+Metrics and Traces are collected with OpenTelemetry (OTEL) while Uber's Zap is used to collect structured logs.
+OTEL's metrics collector provides "SDK's" that can be used to collect and export all relevant telemetry to any backend such as Prometheus, Datadog.
+The logger, metric, and traces collector are chained in the gRPC interceptor chained for both unary and streaming middleware chains to ensure that data is collected in both communication modes without repetively writing code for each RPC call.